-Our group is currently involved as partner in three major projects, described below.
+Our group has been involved as partner in several large projects, described below.

-BigMed is an ambitious project aiming to identify and address the barriers to Precision Medicine in Norway.
-Funded by the Norwegian Research Council (IKTPLUSS Lighthouse) and a handful of dedicated partners, the projects aims to create a platform for further leaps and help nourish an expanding ecosystem of partners from the clinical, academic and commercial worlds.
+BigMed was an ambitious project aiming to identify and address the barriers to Precision Medicine in Norway.
+Funded by the Norwegian Research Council (IKTPLUSS Lighthouse) and a handful of dedicated partners, the project aimed to create a platform for further leaps and help nourish an expanding ecosystem of partners from the clinical, academic and commercial worlds.

 ICT platform for personalized medicine (GeniOUS)